orjangj/cookbook/security/secure_boot.md

 have a proper plan of action in place to ensure devices can be kept secure as compromised keys can be used to "circumvent" the intended function of the secure boot process.
-When a key has been successfully revoked, the key can no longer be used to authenticate images signed with the private key counterpart.
-This is also true for any backup images that may already recide in device storage memory.
-If the backup images were signed with the revoked key, it's important to update them as well in case you rely on the images for redundancy.
+When a key has been successfully revoked, the key can no longer be used to authenticate images signed with the corresponding private key.
+This also affects any backup images that may already recide in device storage memory if they were signed with the private key.

 **Rollback protection** ensures earlier versions of an image containing security vulnerabilities cannot be executed on the device.
 Whether or not the rollback